 Tribes that lived in different areas of the nation had their individual preferences as to how the food was preserved.

-Modern-day homesteaders also have their individual preferences as to how food is preserved, and they certainly have more choice in the type of containers that food is stored in.
+Modern-day homesteaders also have their individual preferences as to how food is preserved, and they certainly have more choices in the type of containers that food is stored in.
 However, the food preservation principles remain the same.

 Gordon is a British homesteader established in Spain, growing large amounts of veggies and fruits.
 He also has a high degree of self-sufficiency as he is procuring his own water, wood, and solar energy.